biobai/sv_pipeline/README.md

 # SV_pipeline
 a framework for DNA seq mapping and call structural variant for WGS data.

-Most tools are already satisfied at ACCRE(CQS accoutn at VUMC), such as:
+Most tools are already satisfied at ACCRE(under CQS group at VUMC), such as:

 * smoove(https://github.com/brentp/smoove).
 * sambamba(https://github.com/biod/sambamba)